1109-Beck-Brandon/group39_senior_project/README.md

 Note: I created the project with: "vue create .".
 I believe the project should just already exist if you are pulling the project from main.

-## IMPORTANT, BEFORE PUSHING ANY EDITS:
+## IMPORTANT, BEFORE PUSHING:

-Run the "npm run build" command to make a new "dist" folder.
-Delete the current "docs" folder, and rename the newly created "dist" folder to "docs".
-Currently the repository's deployment source is pointing to the "docs" folder for the webpage.
+Run the "npm run build" command to make a new build, which will be automatically outputted to a new 'docs' folder.
+This is the folder where the vue website is deployed from in github

 The following text was automatically inputted after the vue project creation, they are not my own notes.